Dizolivemint/owlbear/README.md

 ## Requirements

-The Battle Map App is built using Supabase, a PostgreSQL-based open source Firebase alternative.
+The Owlbear App is built using Supabase, a PostgreSQL-based open source Firebase alternative.
 To run the app, you will need:

-1. Clone the repository: `git clone https://github.com/dizolivemint/battle-map.git`
+1. Clone the repository: `git clone https://github.com/dizolivemint/Owlbear.git`
 2. Install dependencies: `npm install`
 3. Start the development server: `npm run dev`